- COSPAR capacity building workshops

 The course includes lectures covering issues related to the equipment and data analysis used to monitor the ionosphere from the ground and from space and the representation of ionospheric parameters in models like the International Reference Ionosphere (IRI).

-Funding will be provided for travel, housing, and meals for 30-35 selected students.
+Funding will be provided for travel, housing, and meals for 30-35 selected students and young researchers.

 The IRI 2019 Workshop (9-13 September 2019)

 Real-time modeling of the ionosphere has made great strides in recent years because of the high priority given to this science task by the user community.
 A Real-Time IRI is in development but has so far mostly used the input from the ground-based ionosonde network.
 Assimilation of measurements from COSMIC and other GNSS satellites can help to increase the global reliability of the Real-Time IRI because of the good global coverage and huge data volume provided by the currently active satellite missions and because future missions are coming up like GOLD, ICON, and COSMIC II.